hakuhami/gpt-rag/README.md

 2. Place the JSON files to be analyzed in the "data/raw".

-3. Run converter.py to arrange the dataset labels for the experiment.
+3. Run text_extractor.py to extract the text from each page.
+And run converter.py to arrange the dataset labels for the experiment.

 4. Create a config.yml file in the "config" with the following parameters.
 Copy and paste, then fill in the respective parameters.

    ```plaintext
    openai_api_key: "your_openai_api_key"